3a1b2c3/seeingSpace/README.md

 * Polarization

 #### 4D Lightfields: capture and rendering
 A **Light field** is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the **amount of light flowing in every direction through every point in space***.
+It restricts the information to light outside the **convex hull** of the objects of interest.
 The magnitude of each ray is given by the **radiance** and the space of all possible light rays is given by the five-dimensional plenoptic function.
 The 7D plenoptic function can under certain assumptions and relaxations simplify o a **4D light field**, which is easier to sample and operate on.

 The 4D lightfield has **2D spatial (x,y) and 2D angular (u,v)** information that is captured by a plenoptic sensor.
 • the **incident light field** Li(u, v, alpha, beta) describing the **irradiance** of light incident on objects in space